ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 # Getting Started Tutorial
 {: #rabbitmq-getting-started}

 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples/tree/node/rabbitmq) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.messages-for-rabbitmq_full}} service.
-The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.
+The application creates, reads from, and writes to a database that uses data supplied through the app's web interface.
 {: shortdesc}

 If you have already created your deployment and just want to connect to your RabbitMQ, you can skip to [getting your connection strings](https://cloud.ibm.com/docs/messages-for-rabbitmq/howto-getting-connection-strings.html) and [connecting with the RabbitMQ Management Plugin](https://cloud.ibm.com/docs/messages-for-rabbitmq/connecting-cli-client.html).